meithecatte/compilercrim.es/content/bootstrap/miniforth/index.md

 to be made.
 I am fully expecting that some more primitive words will need to be defined at runtime by poking in opcodes.
 After all, there aren't any branching words.
-However, I'm pretty certain that these opcodes will be able to be generated by a simple FORTH assembler, rather than simply hardcoded.
+However, I'm pretty certain that these opcodes will be able to be generated by a simple Forth assembler, rather than simply hardcoded.

 Arithmetic as basic as `+` is indispensible.
 I am defining both `+` and `-`, though, if I wanted to fit in something more important, I could keep only `-`